 Alorica is a Business Process Outsourcing company that operates in 120 locations all around the globe.
 Currently, they work with over 100,000 independent contractors.

 Alorica agents perform a variety of tasks, including customer service, and technical support.
-The best thing about Alorica is they offer paid training at $8-$9 per hour.
+The company also offers paid training at $8-$9 per hour.

 3. Remote call-center agent at LiveOps

 LiveOps is another reliable outsourcing company that offers part-time evening jobs from home, particularly for remote call center agents.
 Agents work on a renewable 6-month contract.

 How much you earn from LiveOps depends on your client.
 It could be per talk minute, flat rate, or commission basis.
 According to Indeed, LiveOps agents make $15-$18 per hour.

 If you have a passion for teaching kids, then working as an online English tutor might be for you.
 Check out VIPKid, one of the most popular platforms for teaching English to Chinese kids aged between 4-12.

 As an online tutor at VIPKid, you can earn $14-$22 per hour from home, and you can choose your work schedule.

 You just need, however, to have a bachelor’s degree to apply and you should also pass an interview and teaching demo.
 Once hired, you will teach one-on-one with a student assigned to you, and the entire session will take place over VIPKid’s online platform.